Delanco Township, New Jersey: Education

 For ninth through twelfth grades, public school students attend Riverside High School in Riverside Township as part of a sending/receiving relationship with the Riverside School District.
 As of the 2021–22 school year, the high school had an enrollment of 428 students and 36.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.

 Students from Delanco Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.
 All costs associated with attending the school are paid by the home school district, which is also responsible for student transportation to and from the school.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 18.88 mi of roadways, of which 14.01 mi were maintained by the municipality, 4.61 mi by Burlington County and 0.26 mi by the New Jersey Department of Transportation.

-U.S. Route 130 is the main highway directly serving Delanco Twnship, forming the township's southeastern border with Willingboro Township.
+U.S. Route 130 is the main highway directly serving Delanco Township, forming the township's southeastern border with Willingboro Township.
 County Route 543 crosses the township close to the Delaware River.
 Both roads are oriented southwest to northeast parallel to the Delaware River, but are signed north–south.